SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 	- took ideas and goods
 	- japan became more powerful

-- China resisted and lost control
+- China resisted interconnectivity for fear of loss of autonomy and lost control
 	- china tried to resist free trade (one major way inteconncection manifests)
 	-